LibrIT/passhport/docs/passhport-admin/target.rst

 ================== ===================================================================
 Argument           Description
 ================== ===================================================================
-<usergroupname>    Name of the usergroup to connect to the target
+<usergroupname>    Name of the usergroup to disconnect to the target

-<targetname>       Name of the target on which to connect the usergroup
+<targetname>       Name of the target on which to disconnect the usergroup
 ================== ===================================================================

 **Example :**